danielharrell/open-eyes-lect-2017-18/Open.md

 cold, or even have an organ like the sensitive faculty: as it is, it has none.

-This passage, I think, can be read as an answer to the
-question: how is being open present?
+This passage, I think, can be read as an answer, at least a first answer, to the question: how is being open present?
 And the answer, to put it simply if paradoxically, is that being open is present as absent.
-For the mind, on Aristotle's account, is nothing before it thinks, but this makes it something when it
+For the mind, on Aristotle's account, is nothing before it thinks; but this makes it something when it thinks: the something we call thought.
+Or that we could more generally call awareness.
+Or even more generally, openness.
+But we can put this first answer more concretely, by way of an example and a question.
-thinks: the something we call thought, and could more generally call awareness, or even more generally call openness.
-But to put the answer more concretely, by way of an example: suppose I have a thought right now, about my lecture.
+For suppose I have a thought right now, about my lecture.
 What makes the thought a thought?
 That is, what makes it present to me as a thought?
-The answer I draw from this passage is this: there is nothing in my thought but the lecture, but this is not because my thought *is* the lecture, which is something in itself; it is rather because my thought, by contrast, is nothing in itself.
-And the nothing it is informs the something it can become, which is not to be something, but to be *about* something.
-And in this sense, captured in the word "about", my thought is present to me as something absent: it is not my lecture, but therefore able to be *about* my lecture, and nothing but my lecture.
+There is nothing, after all, in my thought but the lecture.
+Still, this is not because my thought *is* the lecture, which is something in itself; it is rather because my thought, by contrast, is nothing in itself.
+And the nothing it is informs the something it can become, which is not *to be* something, but to be *about* something.
+And in this sense, captured in the word "about", my thought is present to me as something absent: it is *not* my lecture, but therefore *about* my lecture, and nothing but my lecture.

-But this can still sound other-worldly, re is still something otherworldly-sounding about this, something contrary to the common sense,

-Nothing in the thought but the lecture, yet the thought is not the lecture, but about it.
-Nothing in our being open but what we are open to, yet this is to be open to it. is what it means to be open.

-What makes a thought about something about it?
-My lecture was still my lecture before my thought, while my thought was nothing.
-The something was something before the thought, while the thought was nothing.
-But this is then not a mere nothing, but the nothing that distinguishes the thought from the lecture. becomes the something we call the thought, rather than the something we call the lecture the thought is about.

-I am not myself, in my awareness of anything else, but not being myself is present as awareness.

-The mind is something, by not being anything.
-Nothing but potentiality.
-So no organ, which separates its presence from possibility.

-Mind not anything before it thinks, but this makes it something when it thinks, that we call the thought.
-If the thought is about my lecture, then its presence as a thought lies in its being something now that was nothing before, unlike my lecture, which was still my lecture before.

-The sense in which it was something before is what makes the thought possible, How is this possible?
-It is not possible: brain makes the thought possible.

-Nothing in the thought but what the thought is about; yet this is what makes the thought present as a thought, and distinct from what the thought is about.
-If the thought is about my lecture, for example, then there is nothing in the thought but the lecture; yet the thought is not my lecture, but about it, which is why we call it a thought.
+I call this a first answer, however, because it can sound other-worldly, and contrary to common sense, even though I take it to be a speculation of philosophy on behalf of common sense.
+It can be difficult, in particular, to believe that the mind is nothing before it thinks, and for that reason, as Aristotle seems to infer, has nothing to do with the body.
+So I want to give a second answer to the question how being open is present, that pays at least some attention to the body, yet at the same time revisits the suggestion that the presence of openness is not a matter of its possibility.

+In this second answer, then, let us assume that the mind is something before it thinks, and let us call this something "the body", to put it broadly.
+And the body, thus understood, somehow makes thinking possible.
+Now suppose that I am once again having a thought about my lecture, and that my body makes my thought possible.
+Still, it is my lecture that makes my thought present, since my thought is *about* the lecture.
+But my thought, then, is not about my body, which renders it absent, at just the moment, to just the extent, my thought is made present.
+Or more generally
+put: my thought about my lecture can only become present in the light, as it were, of an absence: the absence of whatever it is *about me* that makes the thought possible.
+And the same might be said, even more generally, of whatever it is *about us* that makes our openness possible---from the eyes of sight to the self of awareness.
+It in only in their absence that our openness can gain its presence, even as they make this openness possible.
+And in this way the presence of our openness is separated---one might even say liberated---from its possibility.

+I call this a second answer, however, because it might still sound other-worldly, as if our body could vanish, along with our selfhood, to leave us open as if by magic.
+So I now want to give a last answer to the question how being open is present, that pays absolute attention to the body, yet at the same time revisits the suggestion that we are somehow open *without* being enclosed, even by our selfhood.

+To have a body that leaves my existence unexplained.

+radical about our selfhood, I think, that our openness can only be present to us if we are not selves, our openness is not a matter of having selves, but rather---I do take this answer to suggest that if we are open, in the end, it is because we haveour opennesswe have no selves to speak of

+being enclosed.
+Introduction to next answer: second answer still somewhat otherworldly, since the brain is introduced only to vanish.
+The self vanishes, we have souls.

-I am not myself
+Next answer: I am at the podium, exposed.

-Aristotle gives a first answer.
+Enclothed in openness.

+Why the word open *is* enough to introduce us.

+Marionette is one word, Puppet is another.
+If these things were possible, there would be no wonder.

+Next answer: presence liberated from possibility by being prior.

 Being open is also absent as present.
 Exposure.
 Jar.
 At the podium.

 If I think about my lecture, for example, there is nothing in my thought but the lecture, as if it *were* the lecture; but it is not the lecture; only a thought about the